 Scoring well in the exercises leads to bonus points in the final exam.

 The course will use the de-facto standard Haskell compiler GHC and its interactive variant (also known as read-eval-print loop or REPL) GHCi.
 We strongly suggest you download and install the so-called Haskell Platform which includes both GHC and GHCi (and more).
-Available for virtually all operating systems, including Windows, Linux, OS X. Make sure to install the recent version.
+Available for virtually all operating systems, including Windows, Linux, macOS.
+Make sure to install the recent version.

 The following introductory books and courses on Haskell are recommend reading — some of these are available online: